All Episodes

 Conservatives railing against these big corporate interests as chosen by the government of New London, Connecticut, over the existing private property owners there.

-And you didn't hear you didn't hear any liberal Nancy Pelosi won't stand up and object to it.
+Nancy Pelosi won't stand up and object to it.

-She what she said about this makes such little sense that you have to really question her IQ, if you ask me.
+What she said about this makes such little sense that you have to really question her IQ, if you ask me.

-I got one of the weakest intellectual leaders Democratic parties ever come up with in the House there in Miss America, but regardless, it really comes down to this.
+One of the weakest intellectual leaders the Democratic Party has ever come up with in the House there in Miss America.

 The best way to explain liberalism to people is not that they care for the little guy.

-Liberals care about themselves and big government.
+Liberals care about themselves in big government.

 They are the elites, and they don't trust the little guy.